apollographql/apollo/docs/source/tutorial/data-source.md

 <h4 id="get-launches">Get All Launches By User</h4>

 We need to get all the launches reserved by a user.
 This calls for a method, `getLaunchIdsByUser`.
-Copy the code below and add it to the file.
+Copy the method below and add it to the file.

 _src/datasources/user.js_